What is Love Avoidance?

 Love avoidants act in extremes, such as taking steps to avoid meeting sexual and emotional needs, which can lead to self-destruction.
 They become afraid of commitments and emotional attachments.

 The Meadows Can Help

-The Meadows’ Love Avoidance Program uncovers underlying issues which may not have been apparent to the patient before treatment, to begin the healing process at the root of the problem.
+The Meadows’ Love Avoidance treatment uncovers underlying issues which may not have been apparent to the patient before treatment, to begin the healing process at the root of the problem.

-Our Love Avoidance Program doesn’t just address the symptoms; it also addresses the issues and factors that contributed to the condition in the first place.
+Our Love Avoidance treatment doesn’t just address the symptoms; it also addresses the issues and factors that contributed to the condition in the first place.